plowsec/plowsec.github.io/content/angr-template.md

 Interestingly, the test binary can be compiled for another architecture and the same [angr](https://github.com/angr/angr) script can be used to solve it, which demonstrates the power of such mature frameworks.

-In the next posts, we will further explor [angr](https://github.com/angr/angr)'s capabilities with another, harder CTF challenge.
+In the next posts, we will further explore [angr](https://github.com/angr/angr)'s capabilities with another, harder CTF challenge.